 Get a taste of Busan’s food scene at the Haeundae Traditional Market

-Haeundae is also home to the most recognised traditional market in Busan.
+Haeundae is also home to one of the most recognised traditional and largest seafood markets in Busan.
 Explore the vibrant culinary scene of Haeundae and indulge in an array of mouth-watering Korean street snacks, delectable Korean cuisine, and fresh seafood dishes.
-You can find the most popular street snacks and Korean staples here, from Kimbap (Korean rice rolls) and Tteokbokki (Korean spicy rice cakes) to Dwaeiji kupbap (Pork soup with rice) and Seafood Kalguksu (seafood knife-cut noodles).
-It's a food paradise for all!
+You can find the most popular street snacks and Korean staples here, from Kimbap (Korean rice rolls) and Tteokbooki (Korean spicy rice cakes) to Dweijikupbap (Pork soup with rice) and Seafood Kalguksu (seafood knife-cut noodles).
+It's a food paradise for all, similar to Jagalchi Market!